The Deer Hunter: The wedding scenes

-The production manager asked each of the Russian immigrant extras to bring to the location a gift-wrapped box to double for wedding presents.
-The manager figured if the extras did this, not only would the production save time and money, but the gifts would also look more authentic.
-Once the unit unwrapped and the extras disappeared, the crew discovered to their amusement that the boxes weren't empty but filled with real presents, from china to silverware.
-"Who got to keep all these wonderful offerings," wrote Deeley "is a mystery I never quite fathomed."
+The production manager asked each of the extras who were portraying Russian immigrants to bring to the location a gift-wrapped box to double for wedding presents.
+The manager figured that if the extras did this, not only would the production save time and money, but the gifts would look more authentic.
+After the unit unwrapped and the extras disappeared, the crew discovered to their amusement that the boxes were not empty but filled with real presents, from china to silverware.
+"Who got to keep all these wonderful offerings," wrote Deeley, "is a mystery I never quite fathomed."

-Cimino originally claimed that the wedding scene would take up 21 minutes of screen time.
-In the end, it took 51 minutes.
-Deeley believes that Cimino always planned to make this prologue last for an hour, and "the plan was to be advanced by stealth rather than straight dealing."
+Cimino originally claimed that the wedding scene would take up 21 minutes of screen time; in the end, it took 51 minutes.
+Deeley believes that Cimino always planned to make this prologue last for an hour, and that "the plan was to be advanced by stealth rather than straight dealing".

 At this point in the production, nearly halfway through principal photography, Cimino was already over budget, and producer Spikings could tell from the script that shooting the extended scene could sink the project.

 The bar and the steel mill

-The bar was specially constructed in an empty storefront in Mingo Junction, Ohio for $25,000; it later became an actual saloon for local steel mill workers.
-U.S. Steel allowed filming inside its Cleveland mill, including placing the actors around the furnace floor, only after securing a $5 million insurance policy.
+The bar was specially constructed in an empty storefront in Mingo Junction, Ohio, for $25,000; it soon became an actual saloon for local steel-mill workers.
+U.S. Steel allowed filming inside its Cleveland mill, including placing the actors around the furnace floor, after securing a $5 million insurance policy.
 Other filming took place in Pittsburgh.